Healthdirect Free Australian health advice you can count on.

 What are the symptoms of squamous cell carcinoma?

-The first sign of an SCC is usually a thickened, red, scaly spot that doesn’t heal.
+The first sign of an SCC is usually a thickened, red, scaly spot on your skin that doesn’t heal.
 You are most likely to find an SCC on the back of your hands, forearms, legs, scalp, ears or lips.
 If it’s on your lips, it can look like a small ulcer or patch of scaly skin that doesn’t go away.

-An SCC may also look like:
+Your SCC may also look like:

 • a crusted sore